trestad/trestad.github.io/_pages/about.md

 # News Within a Year

-- *2024.05* I am successfully selected by 2024 CCF-Tencent Rhino-Bird Elite Talent Program, mentored by Dr. [Ruobing Xie](https://ruobingxie.github.io/).
+- *2024.05* I am successfully selected by 2024 CCF-Tencent Rhino-Bird Elite Talent Program, mentored by [Ruobing Xie](https://ruobingxie.github.io/).

 - *2024.05* Two papers are accepted by ACL 2024 main conference.
 One paper is accepted by ACL 2024 findings.